Clarinet Concerto (Mozart): Recordings

 The first recording using a reconstruction of a period basset clarinet was in 1973 on the EMI label with Hans Deinzer and the conductorless Collegium Aureum.
+Parts of the concerto are heard in the score of The King's Speech (2010; orchestral sections only), and the Adagio is heard in Out of Africa (1985), with the soloist Jack Brymer.

 Other recordings of the concerto include: